Finding a Top Financial Advisor Firm in Huntsville, Alabama

 G.L.
 Smith & Associates

 The final firm on our list of the top Huntsville financial advisor firms is G.L.
-Smith & Associates, which has $143.96 million in assets under management (AUM).
+Smith & Associates, which has more than $143.96 million in assets under management (AUM).
 The firm has one certified financial planner (CFP) on its team, which includes three advisors.

 G.L.
 Smith & Associates does not have a set account minimum.
 The firm serves only a small percentage of high-net-worth individuals, focusing instead on individuals.
 In addition, the firm’s clients include families, retirement plans, trust, estates, charitable organizations, corporations and business entities.